Great Bustard Group

 An archaeology graduate and former British Army officer, Tim joined the team in Summer 2022.
 As Operations Director, he manages many of our essential supporting functions.

-Another multi-tasking team player.
+Adrian is another multi-tasking team player.

-A regular fundraiser and events supporter.
+Lenka is a regular fundraiser and events supporter.

-A team player who will undertake any task.
+John is a team player who will undertake any task.

 The Stonehenge Bustard (Gertrude)